insinfo/galileo/packages/gitbook/guides/body-parsing.md

 ```

 ## Handling File Uploads
-In the case of `multipart/form-data`, Angel will also populate the `uploadedFiles` field.
+In the case of `multipart/form-data`, Galileo will also populate the `uploadedFiles` field.
 The `UploadedFile` wrapper class provides mechanisms for reading content types, metadata, and
 accessing the contents of an uploaded file as a `Stream<List<int>>`: